The Best Finch Feeders to Serve Thistle Seed

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-When I ask new backyard birders to list some species they would like to attract, finches are almost always one of the first species mentioned.
+When I ask talk to new backyard birders, almost all of them say they want to attract goldfinches.
 Picking the correct bird feeder and birdseed can determine whether you’ll be seeing finches or not.
 Finches like to eat nyjer thistle seed.
-Here are the best types of finch feeders to buy.
+If you are curious about which finches are visiting your thistle feeders, read about the three kinds of goldfinches found in the United States and learn the difference between house finches and purple finches.
+Here are the best finch feeders to buy.

+Draw in a crowd of finches with this triple tube thistle feeder.
+It holds up to 3 pounds of seed, so birds will have plenty to enjoy.
 This is the most common type of finch feeder, and it will be very popular with the finches if it is cared for properly.
-You want to be sure to find one that will be easy to clean.
-Since the tube can trap water, and water can cause the seed to mold, you should clean this feeder frequently in order to keep the birds coming back.
-A removable bottom and quality tube brush are a must.
+Since the tube can trap water, and water can cause the seed to mold, you should clean this feeder frequently.

 Sock Finch Feeder

-Sock feeders are simple and typically the finches love them.
-They are inexpensive but since they are just made of fabric, they do wear out quickly.
+Sock feeders are simple and inexpensive.
+Typically the finches love them.
+Birds just cling right to them to feed.
+Since they are just made of fabric, these feeders do wear out quickly.
 They can be washed but be sure to replace them when they begin to look especially dirty or torn.
-Get more tips on how to attract goldfinches to your backyard.
+Want to attract redbirds?
+Don’t miss the best cardinal bird feeders and birdseed.